ntduong273/btlo_writeup/investigations/piggy.md

-# Writeup BTLO Investigations - Piggy
+# Writeup BTLO Investigations - Piggy (Security Operations)
 ![Logo](https://blueteamlabs.online/storage/labs/5cb33f71efccff7a1794f571e480e2eabbc72ceb.png)
 **Scenario:** Investigate some simple network activity in Wireshark!
 You can launch Wireshark in a terminal with the command 'wireshark'.
 The questions are mapped to the four PCAPs on the Desktop.